 According to one survey report, 69 percent of participants use plant leaves to make tea for treating ailments.
 And 98 percent of them use fresh leaves from their backyards or neearby locations.

-So what are the odds of finding a Jamaican bush tea to cure that headache?
+So what are the odds of finding a Jamaican bush tea whether it is-hot peppermint or cold sorrel -to cure that headache?
 It’s no wonder Jamaicans believe there is a cup of tea to cure every ailment.

 Source: National Library of Medicine